Lynnhaven Shores Service Unit #250

 This project is non-political – peace doesn’t necessarily have to be associated with the conflict of war, it can be related to violence/intolerance in our daily lives, to peace of mind.
 To each of us, peace can take on a different meaning, but, in the end, it all comes down to a simple definition: “a state of calm and serenity, with no anxiety, the absence of violence, freedom from conflict or disagreement among people or groups of people.”

 Troops in the Lynnhaven Shores Service Unit will create pinwheels, pinwheels of all shapes and sizes – as part of the creation process, the Girl Scouts will write their thoughts about "war and peace / tolerance/ living in harmony with others" on one side.
 On the other side, they will draw, paint, collage, etc. to visually express their feelings.
-One volunteer troop will assemble these pinwheels and on International Day of Peace they will "plant" their pinwheels as a public statement and art exhibit/installation.
+Troops can begin "planting" their pinwheels at the library to line around the flower bed in front of the main door on Sunday, September 19th as a public statement and art exhibit/installation.

 On September 21st keep a lookout for the pinwheels – the spinning of the pinwheels in the wind will spread thoughts and feelings about peace throughout the country and the world!